FACTBOX-Commodity price forecasts after mid-April declines

 Bank of America April 24 89.00 89.00 92.00 90.00 92.00

-U.S. Natural Gas in $ per million British thermal units (Q1 average
+US Natural Gas in $ per million British thermal units (Q1 average $3.49

 Forecast Issued Q2 Q3 Q4 2013 2014